- Application Process

 - Personal Standards

-Application materials include--at a minimum--an application, non-refundable application fee, official transcript(s), and official entrance exam scores if applicable.
+Application materials include an application, non-refundable application fee, official transcript(s), and official entrance exam scores if applicable.
 Additional supporting materials vary by program.
-For the most current and program-specific information, please visit Degree Programs.
+For the most current and program-specific information, please visit the Degrees Offered web page.
 Application materials include:

 - Application for Admission and Application Fee

-An application for your desired program must be on file with the Office of Admissions, and a non-refundable application fee ($45) must be on file for every application that you have on file.
-To provide adequate time to process application materials, it is recommended that all materials be submitted by August 1 for fall admission, December 1 for spring admission, and May 15 for summer admission.
+An application for your desired program must be on file with the Office of Admissions, including a non-refundable application fee ($45), for every prospective degree program.
+To provide adequate time to process application materials, all materials must be received before August 1 for fall admission, December 1 for spring admission, and May 15 for summer admission.
 International students should allow at least 60 days prior to the start of the semester.
-Please note that some programs have earlier submission deadlines and require an additional program-specific application and fee.
-Please contact the program advisor for more details.
+Application requirements vary by program so, please, reference the listing for your program and contact Admissions if you have questions.

 - Official transcript of the baccalaureate degree-granting institution showing the date of the degree conferral

-Please note that some programs may require all transcripts showing any college-level work attempted.
-Contact your program advisor for more details.
+The baccalaureate degree-granting institution must be a college and/or university accredited by an agency recognized by the Texas Higher Education Coordinating Board.
+Some programs require all transcripts showing any college-level work attempted.
 Students applying prior to completing their baccalaureate degree should submit the most up-to-date transcript during the admissions process.
 A final transcript MUST be submitted upon completing the baccalaureate program.
 SHSU students are not required to submit an SHSU transcript for admission purposes.
-However, some departments may require an official SHSU transcript for assistantships and/or other considerations.
+Official transcripts are sent by mail directly to the Office of Admissions - Graduate Programs, SHSU, Box 2478, Huntsville, TX 77341-2478 or electronically to email@example.com.

 - Official scores of the entrance exam required by the respective college and/or department

-The Graduate Record Exam (GRE) general test is required for most graduate programs.
-Students seeking the MBA, the MS in Accounting, or the MS in Project Management should submit the Graduate Management Aptitude Test (GMAT).
+The Graduate Record Exam (GRE) general test may be required for some graduate programs.
+Students seeking the MBA, the MS in Accounting, or the MS in Project Management may be required to submit the Graduate Management Aptitude Test (GMAT).
 Some programs do not require an entrance exam.

 - Submit other program-specific admission materials.
 Some programs require additional information such as letters of recommendation, essays, and documentation of experience.